What is asbestos?

 Demolition Project: (with the exception of one private residence containing less than five (5) dwelling units where the property has not been used for commercial, business or institutional purposes) regardless of whether the building contains asbestos or not.
 Demolition is any wrecking or removal of any load-supporting structural member of a facility.
 An Asbestos Survey* and a permit are required.

-Asbestos Removal Only Project is the removal of regulated asbestos-containing material or facility components that contain or are covered with regulated asbestos-containing material from any facility.
+Asbestos Removal Only Project: the removal of regulated asbestos-containing material or facility components that contain or are covered with regulated asbestos-containing material from any facility.
 A permit may be required.

 *An Asbestos Survey includes an inspection, sample, and laboratory testing of suspected asbestos-containing materials.
 This must be conducted by an individual or company certified by the State of Tennessee.